A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Background

 \subsubsection{Taxonomy of XAI}

 The XAI methods can be divided into multiple categories based on various criteria \cite{arrieta2020explainable, singh2020explainable }.
 The most common XAI-based taxonomies are discussed below.
 XAI methods that fall into those categories are not necessarily exclusive for each group.
-According to the taxonomy, there can be methods that belong to even two or more categories. \begin{enumerate}[(a)]
+According to the taxonomy, some methods can belong to even two or more categories.